Cookie preferences

 Lifelong Mentorship Program

 Every girl who attends a PadHer workshop is assigned a personal mentor.
 Mentors offer continuous support through WhatsApp and Zoom, answering questions, providing emotional support, and guiding participants through puberty and adolescent changes.
+To scale this support beyond one-on-one mentorship, we introduced Ask Dr. Joy, our AI-powered period support tool, giving girls private, on-demand, age-appropriate answers anytime they need guidance or reassurance.

 Free Lifelong Education Access